ALA Committee on Accreditation, a CHEA-recognized accrediting agency

 - May 16, 2013: CHEA Board of Directors letter (PDF), reaffirming recognition of ALA-COA.

-ALA has sought recognition by Council for Higher Education Accreditation (CHEA) as affirmation that our standards and processes lead to enhanced academic quality.
+ALA has sought recognition by the Council for Higher Education Accreditation (CHEA) as affirmation that the ALA standards and processes lead to enhanced academic quality.
 Accreditor recognition is sought voluntarily and CHEA decisions regarding recognition have no effect on the accredited status of programs or institutions.

-Recognized accrediting organizations are to adhere to CHEA Recognition Policy and undergo periodic review.
+Recognized accrediting organizations are to adhere to CHEA Recognition Policy and undergo periodic comprehensive review and provide reports every three years.
 The CHEA website provides detailed information, including an important item that discusses degree mills and accreditation mills.

 CHEA 2010-13 Comprehensive Review